peakshift/bitcoin-ux/bolt.fun/pages/01_guide/10_web-services/01_lnurl/01_pay.md

 main_classes: -no-top-padding
 ---

-# Static URL that generates invoices for a client to pay
+# Generate invoices given some parameters
 ###### LNURL-PAY

 This flow is used in the case where a payer (`LN WALLET`) needs to pay a recipient (`LN SERVICE`) for some product or service.
 It is most useful in the cases where the `LN WALLET` needs to initiate the payment request somehow (e.g. an in-app button to pay a certain amount to the `LN SERVICE`).
 It can still be useful however if the `LN SERVICE` initiates the payment request, for e.g., in a shopping cart in their website.